You can find starting prices here.

 If you have one of the larger ones and you accidentally touch a wall with it while carrying it around, the paint will probably get scratched.

 I've wanted to have a 3D printer since I was little, long before they were a real consumer product.
-I always enjoyed making things and was annoyed that I don't have a machine that can make accurate objects.
+I always enjoyed making things and was annoyed that I did not have a machine that could make accurate objects.
 I always had to make them by hand and they were very approximate.
-I could never, for example, make custom cogwheels that work very well.
+I could not, for example, make custom cogwheels that work very well.
 But now, I can!

 My 3d printing journey started with custom Fischertechnik pieces, random utilities and replacement parts.
 For modelling, I was first using only OpenSCAD, then slowly progressed to designing more complex and artistic models in Blender.